Madison Marye

 Madison Ellis Marye (December 3, 1925 – February 23, 2016) was an American farmer and politician.

 Born in Richmond, Virginia, Marye served in the United States Army during World War II, the Korean War, and the Vietnam War.
 He was a farmer and raised beef cattle in Shawsville, Virginia.
 Marye served in the Senate of Virginia, from 1973 to 2002, representing parts of southwest Virginia.
 He was a Democrat.

-Marye was the son of Ambrose Madison Marye (1887-1972) and his wife, Leila MacLachlan (Ellis) Marye (1888-1968).
-His paternal 4th great-uncle was 4th President of the United States James Madison; his maternal great-grandfather was 10th President of the United States John Tyler.